video-SALMONN 2: Caption-Enhanced Audio-Visual Large Language Models: Experimental Setup

 \subsection{Model Specifications}

-video-SALMONN 2 is built on an internally trained high-performance visual LLM, which is further fine-tuned on LLaVA-OneVision-7B \cite{li2024llavaov}.
-The model processes video frames at a per-second frame rate of 1 (\textit{i.e.}, $\phi=1$), and can handle up to 110 frames.
-For videos longer than 110 seconds, 110 frames are uniformly sampled from the video.
+video-SALMONN 2 series consists of video-SALMONN 2 (7B), video-SALMONN $\text{2}_{\text{F-16}}$ (7B), and video-SALMONN 2+. video-SALMONN 2 (7B) is built on an internally trained high-performance visual LLM, which is further fine-tuned on LLaVA-OneVision-7B \citep{li2024llavaov}.
+The model processes video frames at a per-second frame rate of 1, and can handle up to 110 frames with $384\times 384$ pixels per frame. video-SALMONN $\text{2}_{\text{F-16}}$ (7B) is trained based on F-16 \citep{li2025improving} and processes 16 FPS video up to 1760 frames with $384\times 384$ pixels. video-SALMONN 2+ series contains 3B, 7B, and 72B versions, all derived from Qwen 2.5-VL series.
+The model processes video frames at 10 FPS, and can handle up to 768 frames with $61250$ pixels per frame.

-For the audio branch, we use the Whisper-Large-v3 encoder \cite{radford2023robust} as the audio encoder, and a window-level Q-Former \cite{tang2024extending} with a window length of 0.5 seconds as the audio aligner, producing a total of 60 audio tokens for a 30-second input.
-The Whisper encoder has a maximum processing duration of $t_{\text{max}} = 30$ seconds.
+For the audio branch, we use the Whisper-Large-v3 encoder \citep{radford2023robust} as the audio encoder, and a window-level Q-Former \citep{tang2024extending} with a window length of 0.5 seconds as the audio aligner, which produces 60 audio tokens for a 30-second input.
 The rank $r$ and scaling factor $\alpha$ of LoRA are set to 128 and 2.0, respectively.
-During training, the visual encoder, the audio encoder, and LLM remain frozen.
+During training, the visual encoder, the audio encoder, and the LLM remain frozen.